Business and Human Resource Management

 What opportunities might it lead to?

 The University of Portsmouth is an Approved Centre for the Chartered Institute of Personnel and Development (CIPD).
-Within your degree study, you will have the opportunity on both our BA (Hons) Business and Human Resource Management and our BA (Hons) Human Resource Management with Psychology programmes to gain approval qualifications at diploma level.
+Within your degree study, you will have the opportunity on both our BA (Hons) Business and Human Resource Management and our BA (Hons) Human Resource Management with Psychology programmes to gain approval qualifications at certificate level.
 This will contribute to your employability on graduating as HR employers seek potential candidates with CIPD qualifications bringing you further opportunities for success in your career.

 HR offers an exciting and varied career path.
 It is a really flexible discipline especially as every business is different and the way their HR function operates is different.
 Roles in HR range from more generalist positions that touch on a lot of different activities to specialist areas such as diversity, talent management and reward often found in large companies.
 There is also a strong chance of progression especially with the CIPD qualification.